smallnest/rpcx/README.md

 Test results show rpcx has better performance than other rpc framework except standard rpc lib.

+The benchmark code is at [rpcx-benchmark](https://github.com/rpcx-ecosystem/rpcx-benchmark).

+**Listen to others, but test by yourself**.

 **_Test Environment_**

 - **CPU**: Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz, 32 cores